vishalvshekkar/controlhub-feedback/README.md

 - 🚀 **Enhancements** - Improvements to existing features
 - 💡 **General Feedback** - Your thoughts and suggestions

-## What This Repository Is NOT For

-- Technical support questions (use our support channels instead)
+## Discussions

-- General discussions about the app (use GitHub Discussions)
+For general discussions about the app use [GitHub Discussions](https://github.com/vishalvshekkar/controlhub-feedback/discussions).
-- Requests for immediate fixes (critical issues should go through support)

 ## Before Filing an Issue